iVis-at-Bilkent/chise.js/README.md

 Copy given elements to clipboard.
 Requires cytoscape-clipboard extension.

 `chise.pasteElements(eles)`
-Past the elements copied to clipboard.
+Paste the elements copied to clipboard.
 Considers undoable option.
 Requires cytoscape-clipboard extension.

 `chise.align(nodes, horizontal, vertical, alignTo)` Aligns given nodes in given horizontal and vertical order.
-Horizontal and vertical parameters may be 'none' or undefined. alignTo parameter indicates the leading node.
+Horizontal and vertical parameters may be 'none' or undefined.<br>
+`alignTo`: indicates the leading node.
 Requires cytoscape-grid-guide extension and considers undoable option.

 `chise.createCompoundForGivenNodes(nodes, compoundType)`
 Create compound for given nodes. compoundType may be 'complex' or 'compartment'.
 This method considers undoable option.